MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/set-password-to-never-expire.md

 ms.assetid: f493e3af-e1d8-4668-9211-230c245a0466
 description: "Learn how to set some individual user passwords to never expire, using Windows PowerShell."
 ---
+# Set an individual user's password to never expire

 ## Set the password expiration policy for your organization